-We will always make sure that these trusted suppliers meet agreed standards for the protection of your personal data and they will only ever be allowed to use your personal data in order to provide us with services and not for their own commercial purposes.
-We require all third parties to take appropriate technical and organisational security measures to protect your personal data and to treat it subject to a duty of confidentiality and in accordance with applicable data protection law.
+We will always make sure that these trusted suppliers meet agreed standards for the protection of your personal data, and they will only ever be allowed to use your personal data in order to provide us with services and not for their own commercial purposes.
+We require all third parties to implement appropriate technical and organisational security measures to protect your personal data and to treat it subject to a duty of confidentiality and in accordance with the data protection laws.

 Sharing your personal data with our investors

 We may share your personal data with our investors as part of the administration of our business.
 For example, we may share personal data as part of our regular reporting activities on company performance.

 Other scenarios in which we might share your personal data